 In an extreme example, in the past some people have bid on eBay to win a £200 laptop, and then inspection of the small print revealed they were actually buying a box.

 What if it's got a reserve?

 Sellers occasionally list goods at a rock-bottom figure, but set a reserve, a hidden minimum price.
 These listings say "reserve not yet met".
 The seller hopes the low price will attract bidders, but don't want to part with it for that amount.

 Avoid wasting your time by asking the seller what the reserve is.
-They may tell you where to go, but it's always worth a shot.
-If you do bid and your maximum amount meets the reserve, eBay automatically increases your bid to that figure (usually other buyers need to bid it up).
+They may tell you where to go, but often they're happy to share.

 These steals are snapped up quickly.
-The trick's to select a category you're clued up on, filter it to show buy-it-now items only (left-hand grey bar) and sort the results by "Time: newly listed".
-Scan through until you see underpriced goodies, and swoop in.
+The trick's to select a category you're clued up on, filter it to show buy-it-now items only and sort the results by "newly listed".
+Scan through until you spot underpriced goodies, then swoop in.

 Know your consumer rights

 Buy from a trader – a person who makes or sells goods bought with the intention of resale – and you have the same statutory rights as when buying from a shop.
 This means your goods must be of satisfactory quality, fit for purpose, and as described.
 See the Consumer Rights guide for more info.

 This applies to both new and second-hand items.
 It should be easy to tell if someone's a trader – look for "registered as a business seller" on their profile.

 With private sellers it's caveat emptor, or 'let the buyer beware'.
 Buyers' only rights under law are that the product is fairly described and the owner has the right to sell it.
 There's little legal comeback.